List of Sanrio characters: My Melody (1975)

-In 2025, she was given a catchphrase "Melly-melly" for the Western markets beginning with a video celebrating the character's 50th Anniversary and a music video called "My Melody Birthday Song".
+In 2025, she was given a catchphrase "Melly-melly" for the Western markets beginning with a video celebrating the character's 50th anniversary and a music video called "My Melody Birthday Song".

-Beginning in 1989, My Melody has been regularly voiced by Rei Sakuma in Japan beginning with the 1989 anime short "My Melody no Akazukin".
-In the Western-market, Michelle Marie became the official voice of the character beginning with "Hello Kitty and Friends Supercute Adventures" web series.

-A stop-motion Netflix anime series My Melody & Kuromi, featuring both her and her rival Kuromi, was released worldwide on July 24, 2025 to celebrate the character's 50th anniversary.
+A stop-motion Netflix anime series My Melody & Kuromi, featuring both her and her rival Kuromi, was released worldwide on July 24, 2025, to celebrate the character's 50th anniversary.